Thieves' Guild 4

 Thieves' Guild 4 is a 1981 role-playing game supplement published by Gamelords for Thieves' Guild.

 Contents

-Thieves' Guild 4 offers two new twists in the series.
-First, the scenarios are designed to that thieves can play both sides in the struggle between the city thieves' guild and its splinter group, the Black Hand.
-Second, two of the three scenarios stress information-gathering skills, and additional rules for perceptiveness and senses, and for tailing and avoiding tails, are included.
+Thieves' Guild 4 is a supplement containing adventure scenarios for thief player characters who can choose to be either part of the city thieves' guild or the Black Hand splinter group, and the scenarios involve using information-gathering skills while including rules for perceptiveness and for how to follow and not be followed by other characters.

 Reception

 Lewis Pulsipher reviewed Thieves' Guild IV in The Space Gamer No. 46.
 Pulsipher commented that "If thieves are your favorite character, you should subscribe to Thieves Guild."

-Lewis Pulsipher reviewed Thieves' Guild IV for White Dwarf #31, giving it an overall rating of 8 out of 10, and stated that "Gamelords's products are not for everyone, but a boon to the minority of FRPers at whom they are aimed."
+Lewis Pulsipher also reviewed Thieves' Guild IV for White Dwarf #31, giving it an overall rating of 8 out of 10, and stated that "Gamelordss products are not for everyone, but a boon to the minority of FRPers at whom they are aimed."

+John T. Sapienza, Jr. reviewed Thieves' Guild IV, Thieves' Guild V, and Thieves' Guild VI for Different Worlds magazine and stated that "even if you are not particularly interested in thieves for role-playing, the Thieves' Guild line is worth looking at for ideas."